BlakeHan01/CPP_ATM_MACHINE/README.md

 # CPP_ATM_MACHINE
-Create a program that simulates an ATM machine using C++
+A program that simulates an ATM machine using C++ OOP concepts.